American craft: American craft pioneers

 By the end of the nineteenth century, the preindustrial craft trades had almost disappeared.
 Industrial expansion and westward movement had largely severed American culture from early Colonial American and Native American craft roots.
 Against this backdrop, Louis Comfort Tiffany was a pioneer of the American craft movement, arguing for the placement of well-designed and crafted objects in the American home.
-Tiffany's elegant stained glass creations were influenced by the values of William Morris and became America's leading embodiment of art nouveau.
+Tiffany's elegant stained glass creations were influenced by the values of William Morris and became America's leading embodiment of Art Nouveau.

 Gustav Stickley, the cabinetmaker, was an early leader in the development of Studio Furniture and the American craft movement.
 Stickley's designs were distinguished by their simplicity and by their harmony between interior decorative art and architecture.
 Stickley's magazine, "The Craftsman," was a forum for this movement from 1901 through 1916.
 Originally focused on expounding ideas from the England's Arts and Crafts Movement, "The Craftsman" increasingly developed American craft concepts over the years of its publication.
 Stickley's ideas later had influence on Frank Lloyd Wright and future generations of American craftsmen, artists and architects.

 The Roycroft movement was an American adaptation of the British arts and crafts movement founded by Elbert Hubbard and his wife Bertha Crawford Hubbard in the small-town of East Aurora, New York in 1895.
 Its focus was on writing and publishing ornate books, but it also made furniture and metal products.
 Roycroft was organized as a living/working artisans' community along the lines of a Medieval European guild.

 Early craft institutions

 The studio crafts movement was fostered by the establishment of crafts programs within post-secondary educational institutions.
 In 1894, for example, North America's first university ceramics department was begun at Ohio State University in Columbus, Ohio.
 This was followed in 1901 by the establishment of the first ceramics art school at Alfred University in Alfred, New York.
 Similarly, the Rhode Island School of Design in Providence, Rhode Island established the first metal arts class in 1901 and the first textiles class in 1903.

 After World War I, a postwar spirit of internationalism influenced the establishment of other important craft institutions, such as the Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 Cranbrook craftsmen translated organic and geometric forms into the style that would be known as Art Deco.
-At Cranbrook, teachers like Maija Grotell produced important work in their own right while also teaching a new generation of young studio craft artists.
+At Cranbrook, teachers like Maija Grotell produced important work in their own right while also teaching a new generation of young studio craft artists such as Mary Kring Risley.